dashng/Operation-Deployment/redis/Haproxy-Redis-Sentinel-Docker.md

 ## Keepalived Deployment

-Running keepalived on all nodes.
+Setup keepalived service on all nodes.

 keepalived binding vip to the node which has haproxy service is alive.